iumiCash/iumiCash.github.io/docs/vendors/verification.md

 ## Verification

-Because everyone can register in the iumiCash as developer and accept payments, a iumiCash needs to manually verify each vendor.

-!!! tip
-    You can check your verification status in [development page].
+iumiCash follows manual procedures for verification of each vendor. iumiCash representatives may request additional information from the vendor to verify the account prior to registering the vendor in the system.
+This may include contact details, license, and other business-related information.

-## How to verify yourself?
+## How to check verification status?

-To get verification status you have to contact administrators of the iumiCash.

-[development page]: ../vendors/development_page.md
+Vendors must contact iumiCash representatives to obtain the verification status.